Buck Weaver: Reinstatement attempts

 Weaver successfully sued White Sox owner Charles Comiskey for his 1921 salary.
 When Shoeless Joe Jackson did the same, the jury voted 11–1 in favor of Jackson.
 However, the judge set aside the jury verdict after Comiskey produced Jackson's grand jury testimony about the fix.
 Despite this success, however, Comiskey made no attempt to offer the confessions as evidence to obtain a similar ruling against Weaver.

-Weaver applied six times for reinstatement to baseball before his death from a heart attack on January 31, 1956, at the age of 65.
+For the rest of his life, Weaver applied at least six times for reinstatement to baseball.
 The first time was on January 13, 1922, when Weaver unsuccessfully applied for reinstatement, which was rejected by Landis.
 One notable attempt to get reinstated came in 1927 in the wake of Tris Speaker/Ty Cobb betting scandal.
 Once again, Landis rejected it, with Landis telling a group of Weaver supporters that his presence at the meetings with the gamblers was sufficient to bar him.

 After this attempt failed, Weaver returned to Chicago and decided to play in the minor leagues again.
 Later in life, Weaver contacted a New York City attorney who vowed to get him reinstated.
 Weaver sent his legal papers and correspondence to New York; however, they were never returned.
 To this day, baseball historians have been unable to find Weaver's legal files.

-In 1953, just three years before his death, Buck applied for reinstatement one last time to Commissioner Ford Frick, which was ignored.
+In 1953, Weaver applied for reinstatement one last time to Commissioner Ford Frick, which was ignored.
 The letter Weaver wrote to Frick is prominently displayed in Cooperstown’s Baseball Hall of Fame and Museum.
+Weaver died from a heart attack on January 31, 1956, at the age of 65.

+On May 13, 2025, Commissioner Rob Manfred reinstated Weaver and other deceased players from the ineligible list, including Pete Rose and Shoeless Joe Jackson.